"The Voice of the Florida Gators"

 McGriff has been partner/owner of McGriff-Williams Insurance Agency in Gainesville since 1983 and resides in Gainesville with his wife Margie.
 Lee is the proud father of four children and two grandchildren: son Travis (wife Danielle, children Keil and Landri); and daughters Britt, Molly, and Lacey.

-Joining the broadcast crew for his second season as a sideline reporter for both the Gator Radio Network and Sun Sports (Breakfast with the Gators presented by Regions Bank) is former Gator running back (1987-91) Brady Ackerman.
+The sideline reporter for the Gator IMG Sports Network is former Gator running back (1987-91) Brady Ackerman.
 Ackerman, who was a member of the first SEC Championship team in 1991, also serves as co-host of the pregame and postgame broadcast.

 Brady has worked in radio and television for the past 10 years.
-He currently hosts The Morning Drive, from 7-10am on ESPN Radio in Gainesville and Ocala.
-Brady lives in Ocala, FL with his wife, Michelle, two sons, Brendan and Preston, and daughter, Gabby.
+Ocala, FL with his wife, Michelle, two sons, Brendan and Preston, and daughter, Gabby.

-Mark Wise is in his 14th year providing color commentary for the Gator Basketball Network alongside Mick Hubert, and his 15th year overall as a broadcaster.
+Mark Wise is in his 15th year providing color commentary for the Gator Basketball Network alongside Mick Hubert.
 He brings a total of 13 years of collegiate coaching experience to the network.
 Eight of those years were spent with Head Coach Lee Rose, at North Carolina-Charlotte, Purdue and the University of South Florida.
 Mark also was the Head Coach and Athletic Director for three years at Lindsey Wilson College in Kentucky.
 Mark is married to Gator Volleyball Head Coach Mary Wise, and they have two children, Matt, and Mitchell.